linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ### Terraform Backend

 Terraform backend state can be stored locally or remotely.
 In this case, the default is to store the state locally but it can also be configured to be stored in Azure blob store.
 To set up remote backend, see the `Storing backend files in Azure Storage` section.

+### Azure login

+You can also login to Azure in with the CLI in different ways.
+For example, following the steps [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-service-principal), you can run `az login --service-principal -u <app-id> -p <password-or-cert> --tenant <tenant>` to gain more control over your subscription and account.

 ## Storing backend files in Azure storage